-Q&A: Tawel Fan elderly care scandal
+Q&A: Tawel Fan elderly care inquiries

 It is a Hampshire-based charity and consultancy which specialises in health and social care.
 The Tawel Fan inquiry has been led by its chief executive Dr Androulla Johnstone - who also led the inquiry into Jimmy Savile's association with Stoke Mandeville Hospital.

-What is this investigation's scope?
+What was this investigation's scope?

-It has looked at the police investigation statements and evidence, the work by the Ockenden inquiry, complaint files and correspondence and the health board's initial internal investigation.
+It has looked at half a million pages of documents, including the police investigation statements and evidence, the work by the Ockenden inquiry, complaint files and correspondence and the health board's initial internal investigation.
+It looked at thousands of pages of patient records.

 Hascas has also looked at a mortality review, audits and other information held by the health board.